-Today we are going to cover the 2 different types of battery systems that one has to choose from.
-Your application will determine the which one works best for you.
+In this article, we are going to cover the 2 different types of battery systems that you can choose from.
+Your application will determine the which one works best for you, so it is important to speak with an energy advisor to make that determination.
 We will highlight the differences and benefits of each.
-At the end we will make our recommendation AC Coupling is the most common method in the market currently so we will start there first.
+AC-coupling is currently the most common method in the market, so we will start there first.

-An AC coupled solar + storage systems is the most common these days as it was Tesla who popularized it.
+An AC-coupled solar + storage system is the most common these days as it was Tesla who popularized it.
 There are multiple different brands available, but the Powerwall currently reigns.
-Why is an AC Coupled solution so popular?
-Because it can be added to any existing solar system.
-If you look at the graph above this section you will see a Hybrid (battery) inverter is used and coupled to both the AC output from an existing solar inverter and to the grid.
+The reason it is so popular is because it can be added to any existing solar system.
+If you look at the graph above this section, you will see a Hybrid (battery) inverter is used and coupled to both the AC output from an existing solar inverter and to the grid.
 This hybrid inverter is also DC coupled to the battery system.
-When installed correctly, this system can provide back up power, grid shaving, and load shifting even when the grid goes down.
+When installed correctly, this system can provide back-up power, grid shaving, and load shifting even when the grid goes down.

 If you follow the flow of electrons you will see how this system works.
 Solar modules produce DC electricity, next comes the Grid Tied inverter, converting the DC to AC, next the power flows through the critical load panel, into the hybrid battery inverter, and then the power gets rectified (turned back to DC) and then stored in the battery.
 The power is stored there until needed, and then converted again back into AC power to be used in the AC panels and then supply to the loads.

 That is 3 conversions (DC to AC at inverter, back to DC again at hybrid inverter, then back to AC) for every single electron.
-It is typical to have a 3% loss just in wire losses, and each conversion creates an additional 4% loss.
-So an AC coupled system, like the Tesla Powerwall, will provide about 15% losses in power for all power produced at the solar array.
+It is typical to have a 3% loss just in wiring, and each conversion creates an additional 4% loss.
+So, an AC coupled system, like the Tesla Powerwall, will provide about 15% losses in power for all power produced at the solar array.

 AC Coupled Micro-Inverter + Storage System

-The above graph is for the Enphase IQ micro-inverted solar + storage solution.
-This is another AC coupled solution however it is a very intelligent and resilient solution.
-The graph is a simplified graph of the total picture, as it doesn’t show the multiple conversions of the DC power to AC and visa versa as stated earlier.
-While the total system energy efficiency losses mirrors that of other AC coupled systems like Tesla, this system provides the highest level of AC power resiliency due to have many smaller inverters throughout the solar and storage systems.
-With the best in class communications abilities and high resiliency, the Enphase IQ storage solution comes in as the highest cost solar + storage solution, and Rectify’s second favorite solar + storage solution.
+The above graph is for the Enphase IQ micro-inverter solar + storage solution.
+This is another AC-coupled solution; however, it is an intelligent and resilient solution.
+The graph is a simplified graph of the total picture, as it does not show the multiple conversions of the DC power to AC and vice versa as stated earlier.
+While the total system energy efficiency losses mirrors that of other AC-coupled systems like Tesla, this system provides the highest level of AC power resiliency due to having many smaller inverters throughout the solar and storage systems.
+With the best-in-class communications abilities and high resiliency, the Enphase IQ storage solution comes in as the highest cost solar + storage solution.

 DC Coupled Solar + Storage Solution

-Since solar power modules naturally produce DC power, and batteries naturally store DC power, a DC coupled solar + storage system naturally makes sense and is as you suspect, much more efficient.
-The DC from the solar array will directly charge the DC batteries, and do this can be done first before any conversion to AC power.
-So, the only losses seen are the line losses, or about a 3% loss.
-When energy is needed, only one conversion to AC power is needed, so DC coupled solar systems boost the highest energy efficiency with losses as low as 7%.
-So a DC coupled solar system provides all the same benefits as the AC coupled systems, but with a lower cost out the gate, and higher efficiency.
-Look below for some 2020 product data available as a side by side comparison.
+Since solar power modules naturally produce DC power, and batteries naturally store DC power, a DC-coupled solar + storage system naturally makes sense and is as you suspect, much more efficient.
+The DC power from the solar array will directly charge the DC batteries, and this can be done first before any conversion to AC power.
+So, the only losses realized are the line losses, or about a 3% loss.
+When energy is needed, only one conversion to AC power is needed, so DC-coupled solar systems boost the highest energy efficiency with losses as low as 7%.
+Therefore, a DC-coupled solar system provides all the same benefits as the AC-coupled systems but with a lower cost out the gate and higher efficiency.
+Look below for some product data available as a side-by-side comparison.

 LG Chem DC Coupled vs AC coupled Powerwall vs Generac PWR Cell DC Coupled

-*Notice: Powerwall is not not including the losses of the Grid Tie inverter 5-7% typical
+*Notice: Powerwall is not including the losses of the Grid-Tied inverter